wongtakpan/scRNA-seq-analysis/README.md

 6. Run `plots.py`: Generates polar plots in `.svg` format and saves them in the `svg/` folder.

 ## Region Filtering Note
-**Note:** Some similar brain regions were combined due to similarity and their coexpression values were averaged.
+**Note:** Some similar brain regions were combined due to anatomical similarity and their coexpression values were averaged.
+They were then renamed in the final figure.
 These include:

-- Anterior cingulate area and Prelimbic/infralimbic/orbital areas
+- *Anterior cingulate area* and *Prelimbic/infralimbic/orbital areas* used as *Prefrontal Cortex*
-- Somatomotor - Frontal pole and Primary motor area
-- Striatum-like amygdalar nuclei and Cortical subplate
+- *Striatum-like amygdalar nuclei* and *Cortical subplate* used as *Amygdala*

 This repository includes a file named `regions_to_plot.xlsx`, which specifies the brain regions used for generating plots.
 This file includes the combined region names.
+The original file containing all the region acronyms and full names can be found in the online database as `metadata/WMB-10X/20241115/region_of_interest_metadata.csv`

+##Output
+`plots.py` stores plots in `.svg` vector graphics format.
+These files were then edited and finalized in ***CorelDRAW** for the figures used in the paper.